Find Affordable College Courses

 Dallas, TX

-El Centro College undergraduate students pay an average of $6,000 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at El Centro College are $6,000 a year.
 While working on their Associate Degree, allied health majors at El Centro College accumulate an average of around $20,943 in student debt.

-El Centro College also made our Best Allied Health Professions Associate Degree Schools in the Southwest Region list, coming in at #3.
+El Centro College did well in our overall quality rankings, too.
+It placed #3 on our Best Allied Health Professions Associate Degree Schools in the Southwest Region list.

 Full Allied Health Professions at El Centro College Report